-The American Patriot that bought a GW button saw the Three Arrows from the official Federal view.
-The Olive Branch and Three Arrows represents our Federal government.
-The symbols denote the power of peace & war which is exclusively vested in both houses of Congress and the President.
+The American Patriot that bought a GWI button saw the Three Arrows from the new federal government representation.
+The Three Arrows stands for the Executive, Judicial, and Legislative branches of government.
+The Olive Branch was taken from Prince Edward Stuart also as depicted in Sir Robert Strange’s portrait photo (Fig. 4).
+This will demonstrate how the Phoenix (Helmet) (American Eagle) Laurel Branch (Roman Olive Branch) and Three Arrows (Federal Govt.
+Branches) all derive from Robert Scot’s Scottish Royal culture symbolism.
+Taken all together the symbols denote the power of peace & war which is exclusively vested in both houses of Congress and the President.

-Figure: A.2 Robert Scot’s Philadelphia Currency note Depicting the Scottish three Arrows.
+Figure: A.3 Robert Scot’s Philadelphia Currency note Depicting the Scottish three Arrows.